 To achieve these goals we are committed to providing a learning environment for students that will allow them to gain an understanding of the ancient world in the most efficient, supportive, and creative ways possible.
 Philosophically, we have designed our program with the following convictions in mind.

-- The program should attempt to reach as many students as possible by presenting information and questions about the ancient world in a variety of contexts and courses that will appeal to a broad range of academic and professional interests.
+- The program reaches as many students as possible by presenting information and questions about the ancient world in a variety of contexts and courses that appeal to a broad range of academic and professional interests.